AuroraMaster/react-native-ohos-library/en/react-native-secharts.md

 ## Link

-> [!TIP] This library depends on @react-native-oh-tpl/react-native-webview 13.10.2-0.2.0

-The HarmonyOS implementation of this library depends on the native code from @react-native-oh-tpl/react-native-webview.
+The HarmonyOS implementation of this library depends on the native code from react-native-webview.
 If this library is included into your HarmonyOS application, there is no need to include it again; you can skip the steps in this section and use it directly.

-If it is not included, follow the guide provided in [@react-native-oh-tpl/react-native-webview](/en/react-native-webview.md) to add it to your project.
+If it is not included, follow the guide provided in [react-native-webview docs](/en/react-native-webview.md) to add it to your project.

 ## Constraints